-This assessment will gather information about individual student performance in literacy (reading and writing) and mathematics/mathématiques.
+This assessment will gather information about individual student performance in reading, writing, and mathematics.
 The results will provide

 - teachers with information to inform instructional planning; - parents and guardians with information on their child's performance; - the Department of Education and Early Childhood Development and the school system with information to inform educational decisions.